What is Gift Aid?

 What if I have agreed to Gift Aid to another charity?

 You can support as many UK charities as you like through Gift Aid.
 All you need to do is return a declaration to each charity that you support and ensure that you are paying enough tax during the year to cover your total annual donations.

 Can I withdraw a declaration on a particular gift?

-If, for any reason, you decide that your gift should not be included in Gift Aid - for example, if you think that you will not pay enough tax to cover the tax reclaimed by us - then simply call our Supporter Helpdesk number on 0300 330 1234 and ask for the declaration to be withdrawn or a particular gift excluded from the scheme.
+If, for any reason, you decide that your gift should not be included in Gift Aid - for example, if you think that you will not pay enough tax to cover the tax reclaimed by us - then simply call our Supporter Helpdesk on 0300 330 1234 and ask for the declaration to be withdrawn or a particular gift excluded from the scheme.

 Can I stop giving?

 Completing a Gift Aid declaration does not put you under any obligation to give again - it merely ensures that we can reclaim tax on the donations that you have already made and any you may make in the future, so that your gifts go further at no extra cost to you.

 I am participating in an event and my sponsors would like to Gift Aid their donations.

 If you haven’t already done so, please contact our events team on 0344 515 1190 or email@example.com to let them know what event you are taking part in and they will be able to provide you with support and materials should you need them.
 This includes Sponsorship forms where each sponsor can record their details to enable Gift Aid to be claimed on their offline donation.